llewibyr/tamagatchi-lab/assets/README.md

 ### Enjoy this Cute Tamagachi and try to keep your companion alive as long as possible.
 # Link
 #### https://llewibyr.github.io/tamagatchi-lab/
+# Stretch Goals
+#### I plan on making a better background and making an emoji myself to hightlight when it dies etc.
+#### Intend on making the buttons more personable and using a different font, also want to include a secret game inside of the game when Tamagatchi dies.
+# Attributions
+####
 # Technologies Used
 #### HTML, JS, CSS, README.MD
 # First look!!!